 earth day River, Park & Storm Drain Clean up

-- East River Parkway & SE Franklin Avenue in River Gorge Park
+- down along East River Parkway (south of the Franklin Avenue Bridge) in River Gorge Park

 - Prospect Park (Tower Hill Park)

 PPA's Environment Committee is organizing the effort.

 Join volunteers from the neighborhood, Surly, and UMN Keep the Litter Out of the Mississippi River.

 If you can't come down that morning, feel free to visit a nearby park, go along your street, or pick another area to clean up.